kajad/kajad.github.io/index.md

 <details>
 <summary><h3>News archive</h3></summary>

-<li>September 2022: Kick-off meeting of the [UniDive COST Action](https://www.cost.eu/actions/CA21167/) on universality, diversity and idiosyncrasy in language technology.
-I am honoured to have been elected as a co-leader of the [WG1 on Corpus Annotation](https://unidive.lisn.upsaclay.fr/doku.php?id=wg1:wg1).</li>
+ <li>September 2022: Kick-off meeting of the <a href="https://www.cost.eu/actions/CA21167/">UniDive COST Action</a> on universality, diversity, and idiosyncrasy in language technology.
+I am honoured to have been elected as a co-leader of the <a href="https://unidive.lisn.upsaclay.fr/doku.php?id=wg1:wg1">WG1 on Corpus Annotation</a>.</li>
-<li>May 2022: Looking forward to the [LREC 2022](https://lrec2022.lrec-conf.org/en/) in Marseille where I will be presenting a paper on spoken language treebanks (main conference) and a paper on the SSJ treebank extension ([LAW](https://cemantix.org/workshops/law/xvi/) workshop).</li>
+<li>May 2022: Looking forward to the <a href="https://lrec2022.lrec-conf.org/en/">LREC 2022</a> in Marseille where I will be presenting a paper on spoken language treebanks (main conference) and a paper on the SSJ treebank extension (<a href="https://cemantix.org/workshops/law/xvi/">LAW</a> workshop).</li>
-<li>March 2022: I was invited as a speaker at the [ESFRI 20th anniversary conference](https://www.esfri.eu/esfri-events/esfri-20years-conference?qt-event=1#qt-event) to present the [CLARIN](https://www.clarin.eu/) infrastructure and its impact on my research work.
-The presentation was also featured as a [CLARIN Impact Story](https://www.clarin.eu/impact-stories/open-language-resources-smarter-artificial-intelligence).</li>
+<li>March 2022: I was invited as a speaker at the <a href="https://www.esfri.eu/esfri-events/esfri-20years-conference?qt-event=1#qt-event">ESFRI 20th anniversary conference</a> to present the <a href="https://www.clarin.eu/">CLARIN</a> infrastructure and its impact on my research work.
+The presentation was also featured as a <a href="https://www.clarin.eu/impact-stories/open-language-resources-smarter-artificial-intelligence">CLARIN Impact Story</a>.</li>
 <li>October 2021: Kick-off meeting for project <a href="http://sled.ijs.si/">SLED: Monitor Corpus for Slovene and Related Language Resources</a>.</li>
 <li>July 2021: Launch of the DSDE <a href="https://universaldependencies.org/">Universal Dependencies</a> annotation campaign aiming at 5,000 new manually parsed sentences for Slovenian.</li>
 <li>April 2021: I co-organized the <a href="https://gitlab.com/ceramisch/eacl21diversity/-/wikis/EACL-2021-language-diversity-panel-and-games">EACL 2021 Language Diversity Games</a> as part of the Language Diversity Panel and Games event at EACL 2021.</li>